hoodiehq-archive/documentation/en/hoodieverse/how-hoodie-works.md

 And at this point, you could already stop if you wanted.
 This, by itself, is already enough for an app.
 Still, if you want to save your data on a server, you'll need something in addition.

-Hoodie relies on [CouchDB](http://couchdb.apache.org), the database that replicates.
+Hoodie relies on <a href="http://couchdb.apache.org" target="_blank">CouchDB</a>, the database that replicates.
 In CouchDB, each user has their own private database which only they can access.
 And all data is private by default.
 It can be shared to the public if the user decides to, but it can't happen by accident.
 <p><img src="../../src/img/how-hoodie-works/5.png" width="50%" height="50%"></p>

 There are plugins based on node.js that bring Hoodie’s core features:
 * user signup and administration
 * data storage
 * data loading & sync
-* data shares // still in development
+* data shares
 * emails
-* payments. // still in development
+* payments. // almost there

 These plugins are Hoodie's core plugins.
-In addition, anyone can build plugins themselves to extend Hoodie's core (see tutorial for [building plugins to extend Hoodie](https://github.com/hoodiehq/documentation/blob/gh-pages/tutorials/hoodie-plugin-tutorial/index.md)).
+In addition, anyone can build plugins themselves to extend Hoodie's core (see tutorial for [building plugins to extend Hoodie](http://docs.hood.ie/en/plugins/tutorial.html).
 <p><img src="../../src/img/how-hoodie-works/6.png" width="50%" height="50%"></p>

 This means: with Hoodie, frontend and backend never talk directly to each other.
 They only leave each other messages and tasks.
 It’s all very loosely-coupled and event-based, which means it can be interrupted at any stage without breaking.
 It’s designed for eventual consistency.